 Volunteer requirements are not to be transferred or shared from one family to another without approval of the Volunteer Chair.
 All requests must be made in writing to the Volunteer Chair to be brought to the attention of the Executive Board.
 The Executive Board has the authority to modify volunteer work requirements in the case of a hardship.
 All hardship cases will be treated on a case-by-case basis and no two situations will be treated the same.

-THE GOAL OF THE VOLUNTEER POLICY IS TO DISTRIBUTE THE WORK LOAD AMONG ALL OF THE MASCOUTAH LITTLE INDIANS YOUTH FOOTBALL PROGRAM FAMILIES.
+THE GOAL OF THE VOLUNTEER POLICY IS TO DISTRIBUTE THE WORK LOAD AMONG ALL OF THE MASCOUTAH LITTLE INDIANS ATHLETICS FOOTBALL/CHEER FAMILIES.

 Volunteer for a Committee

 One of the best ways to realize a return on your membership investment is to get involved by joining a committee.
 Opportunities vary in interest and in time commitment.
 Take a look at what we have to offer and join a committee today.

 If you are interested in volunteering for a committee listed above or have any questions about volunteering please email the committee chair listed in the left column under Volunteer Questions.